CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • GOALS • December 2017

-- November 12: Seven reasons to look more deeply at our chart (at the top).
-It is still a largely-unexplored model of the Universe
+- 12 November 2017: Seven reasons to look more deeply at our chart (at the top).
+It is still a largely-unexplored model of the Universe.

 Never-ending (also called non-terminating) and never-repeating numbers define a nature of infinity.
 These are known through their relations and equations.
 We are just beginning this study and will look up all the resources we can find within academic circles and beyond.

 Priya Subramanian, Research Fellow Applied Mathematics, University of Leeds